-Next up, Thermador Luxury Appliances.
-This market, they introduced a new line of appliances with a glass detail on the front.
+At this market, Thermador introduced a new line of appliances with a glass detail on the front.

 Immediately, I noticed that it had a green beige undertone.
-Not a detail you might observe if they were installed in a wood stained kitchen as they were displayed at the show, however if the kitchen was white, you’d spot it then.
+Not a detail you might observe if they were installed in a wood stained kitchen as they were displayed at the show.
+However if the kitchen was white, you would definitely notice it.

-Greige is a big trend in painted kitchens which would be perfect with this particular line.
-I took the liberty of placing a greige kitchen beside one of the photos I took at the show.
+Greige is a big trend in painted kitchens, which would be perfect with this particular line of appliances.
+I took the liberty of placing a kitchen with greige painted cabinets beside one of the photos I took at the show.

 Now it looks even more intentional and coordinated.